-Working as a consultant offered Robin the time to use her skills and expertise for the benefit of the community and non-profits.
+Working as a consultant offers Robin the time to use her skills and expertise for the benefit of the community and non-profits.
 She was one of the founders and Treasurer of Avanse, a start-up art and community center in Haiti that sought to empower youth and entrepreneurial artists.
 She also was the first President of a professional organizational development consultants group, KCC.

-As Supervisor, Robin has worked tirelessly to improve the life of her constituents and the responsiveness of their town government.
-She began by setting up an updated website, allowing residents to directly review the budget, tax bills, zoning information, and meeting agendas.
+As Claverack’s Supervisor, Robin has worked tirelessly to improve the life of her constituents and the responsiveness of their town government.
+She began by setting up a re-designed and expanded town website, allowing residents to directly review the budget, tax bills, zoning information, laws, and meeting agendas.
 Additionally, she constructed email lists to enable cost-effective and timely communication to town residents, along with setting up Advisory Committees which have allowed more people to be involved in the town process and initiate new developments.

 Robin is most proud of her efforts to stimulate the local economy and keep taxes low.
 Despite state mandated increases of 100% in pension fund contributions in the last three years, and contractual commitments from the prior administration, as well as other increased costs and decreasing revenues, Robin was able to keep the tax levy under the 2% cap.
 Robin also has saved the town money through winning grants.
-Claverack has received over $25,000 in grants which enabled the town to undertake vital projects, without burdening the taxpayers.
+Claverack has received over $35,000 in grants which enabled the town to undertake vital projects, without burdening the taxpayers.

 As a Columbia County Legislator on the Board of Supervisors, after her first year, she was appointed as Deputy Minority Leader, as well as Deputy Chair of the Health/Medical Committee.
 She also sits on the Economic Development/Agriculture; Insurance; Negotiations; and Budget and Salary Committees.

-In 2012 Robin had the distinct honor of speaking at the United Nations Commission on the Status of Women, on the Empowerment of Women and the Eradication of Poverty.
+Robin had the distinct honor of speaking at the United Nations Commission on the Status of Women, on the Empowerment of Women and the Eradication of Poverty.
 You can read her speech here.